Maryland Route 60: Route description

 MD 60 begins at an intersection with Northern Avenue, Eastern Boulevard, and Potomac Avenue in the city of Hagerstown.
 Northern Avenue heads west past St. Maria Goretti High School.
 Eastern Boulevard heads east toward the historic home Rockland Farm.
 Potomac Avenue heads south toward downtown Hagerstown and becomes Potomac Street, passing through the Oak Hill and Potomac-Broadway historic districts and by the Zion Reformed United Church of Christ and the Hagerstown Armory.
 MD 60 heads north as Potomac Avenue, a four-lane divided highway that soon narrows to a two-lane undivided road.
 The route leaves the city limits of Hagerstown before reaching a junction with Marsh Pike, which heads north toward the suburbs of Paramount and Long Meadow.
 MD 60 continues northeast as Leitersburg Pike through farmland, passing the Dorsey-Palmer House before crossing Marsh Run.

 MD 60 crosses Antietam Creek and passes the Lantz-Zeigler House before reaching Leitersburg.
-The state highway intersects MD 62 (Little Antietam Road) on the west side of the unincorporated village before curving to the north to bypass the village while Leiter Street, the old alignment of MD 60, continues straight to pass through the Leitersburg Historic District.
+The state highway intersects the northern terminus of MD 62 (Little Antietam Road) on the west side of the unincorporated village before curving to the north to bypass the village while Leiter Street, the old alignment of MD 60, continues straight to pass through the Leitersburg Historic District.
 North of the village center, MD 60 intersects Leiters Mill Road and the western end of MD 418 (Ringgold Pike), then curves north and receives the other end of Leiter Street.
-The state highway starts to parallel Antietam Creek as it reaches its eastern terminus at the Pennsylvania state line.
+The state highway starts to parallel Antietam Creek as it reaches its Northern terminus at the Pennsylvania state line.
 The highway continues north as PA 316 (Wayne Highway) toward the borough of Waynesboro.

 MD 60 is a part of the National Highway System as a principal arterial from its southern terminus at Eastern Boulevard in Hagerstown north to Marsh Run.